SquadcastHub/squadcasthub.github.io/pages/mydoc/solarwinds_orion.md

 ---
 title: SolarWinds Orion
 summary: "Send alerts to Squadcast from SolarWinds Orion"
 tags: [integration, solarwinds orion]
 keywords:
 sidebar: mydoc_sidebar
 permalink: docs/solarwinds-orion
 folder: mydoc
 ---

-[Solarwinds Orion](https://www.solarwinds.com/) Platform is a powerful, scalable infrastructure monitoring and management platform designed to simplify IT administration for on-premises, hybrid, and software as a service (SaaS) environments in a single pane of glass.
+[SolarWinds Orion](https://www.solarwinds.com/) is a powerful, scalable infrastructure monitoring and management platform designed to simplify IT administration for on-premises, hybrid, and software as a service (SaaS) environments in a single pane of glass.

 Route detailed alerts from Solarwinds Orion to the right users in Squadcast.

-## Using Solarwinds Orion as an Alert Source
+## Using SolarWinds Orion as an Alert Source

 **(1)** From the navigation bar on the left, select **Services**.
 Pick the applicable **Team** from the Team-picker on the top.
 Next, click on **Alert Sources** for the applicable Service

 ![](images/alert_source_1.png)

-**(2)** Search for **Solarwinds Orion** from the Alert Source drop-down and copy the Webhook URL
+**(2)** Search for **SolarWinds Orion** from the Alert Source drop-down and copy the Webhook URL

 ![](images/solarwinds_orion_1.png)